 In December 2012, the French Parliament adopted a law for the suspension of the manufacture, import, export and marketing of all food packaging containing bisphenol A. Thus, since 1 January 2015, bisphenol A has been prohibited in infant feeding bottles and other food containers.
 This legislation is expected to lead to a very significant reduction in the level of exposure to this substance.

 In July 2016, the European Commission adopted a proposal to classify BPA as toxic to reproduction Category 1B following a request from France prepared by the Agency.
-In addition, a proposal to restrict BPA in certain articles intended for the general public, such as receipts printed on thermal paper, was prepared by the Agency for the European Chemicals Agency (ECHA) in the framework of the REACh Regulation.
+In addition, a proposal to restrict BPA in certain articles intended for the general public, such as receipts printed on thermal paper, was prepared by the Agency for the European Chemicals Agency (ECHA) in the framework of Regulation (EC) No 1907/2006 of 18/12/06 concerning the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACh).
 This proposal led to a restriction measure being published by the European Commission in December 2016.

 As well as the work on bisphenol A, three other reports were published in 2013 by ANSES: a review of potential alternatives to bisphenol A, an assessment of the hazards of other compounds of the class of bisphenols, and an initial report on the uncertainties surrounding endocrine disruptors.